Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Adding a New Node
 ~~~~~~~~~~~~~~~~~

-Adding a node to a cluster is done in two steps:
+Adding a node to a cluster is done in three steps:

 * Register the addition to the cluster (through any one of its members)
 * Tell the new node to join
+* Once it has caught up, promote the node from learner to full-fledged member

 Configure a Backup Passphrase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^